joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/002-Jenkins-Notes/011-Jenkins-Architecture.md

    - Automate build initiation based on events, such as code commits.
    - Supports scheduled builds and manual triggers.

+For more information, please see [Jenkins Build Triggers.](/docs/017-Version-Control-and-CICD/002-CICD/002-Jenkins-Notes/013-Jenkins-Build-Triggers.md)

 ## Artifacts and Repositories

 Artifacts are the files produced from a build process, while repositories store these files for access and version control.